vagonbar/gr-gwn3/libgwn/docs/Installation.md

 Some additional packages may be required:

 ```
+  sudo apt install cmake               # to build the project
   sudo apt install python3-distutils   # for GRC
   sudo apt install xterm               # instead of gnome-terminal
 ```